chalatz/tours/pages/info/privacy-terms.md

 #### THE USE OF THIS WEBSITE IS SUBJECT TO THE FOLLOWING TERMS OF USE

 Once you have confirmed a reservation with us, you are legally bound to a contract with us.
-Your use of this website and any dispute arising out of such use of this website is subject to the laws of Greece and by booking with us, you hereby submit to the jurisdiction of such courts for such purposes.

 For additional information that may be helpful to our clients, links to other websites may be available on this website.
 These links are not intended to be endorsements of those websites, and we do not accept any responsibility for content or activity on linked websites.